TheKrystalShip/KGSM/docs/managing_game_servers.md

 ### Option 3: Manually

-If `USE_SYSTEMD` is not enabled, you can manage the instance manually using the `<instance>.manage.sh` script in the instance’s installation directory.
+If `enable_systemd` is not enabled, you can manage the instance manually using the `<instance>.manage.sh` script in the instance’s installation directory.

 To start the instance in the current terminal, run: